 Obtaining a Dutch Residence Permit for your Child

-Many people who work in the Netherlands, but originating from another state, decide to bring as well their children in the new country of residence.
+Many people who immigrate to Netherlands and work in this country, decide to bring as well their children in the new country of residence.
 To be able to do so, you must obtain for them a Dutch residence permit.
 The state imposes several conditions to the parents and requires a specific list of documents.
 Based on this documentation, the authorities can take the decision to issue a Dutch residence permit for your child.
 A Dutch immigration lawyer can explain you in detail the legal provisions on residency.
 As such, you can rely on our experts in immigration matters in the Netherlands for a clear presentation of each step of the procedure.

 Basic requirements for obtaining a Dutch residence permit for your child